OpenEvalProject/evals/manuscripts/elife-98552/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/027bh9e22 Department of Cell and Chemical Biology, Leiden University Medical Center Leiden Netherlands
+1. Department of Cell and Chemical Biology, Leiden University Medical Center Leiden Netherlands ([ROR:027bh9e22](https://ror.org/027bh9e22))
-2. https://ror.org/03gnh5541 Institute of Science and Technology Austria (ISTA) Klosterneuburg Austria
+2. Institute of Science and Technology Austria (ISTA) Klosterneuburg Austria ([ROR:03gnh5541](https://ror.org/03gnh5541))
-3. https://ror.org/0524sp257 School of Biochemistry, University of Bristol Bristol United Kingdom
+3. School of Biochemistry, University of Bristol Bristol United Kingdom ([ROR:0524sp257](https://ror.org/0524sp257))

 † Corresponding author

 ## Abstract

 Segmentation is a critical data processing step in many applications of cryo-electron tomography.
 Downstream analyses, such as subtomogram averaging, are often based on segmentation results, and are thus critically dependent on the availability of open-source software for accurate as well as high-throughput tomogram segmentation.
 There is a need for more user-friendly, flexible, and comprehensive segmentation software that offers an insightful overview of all steps involved in preparing automated segmentations.
-Here, we present Ais: a dedicated tomogram segmentation package that is geared towards both high performance and accessibility, available on GitHub .
+Here, we present Ais: a dedicated tomogram segmentation package that is geared towards both high performance and accessibility, available on GitHub.
 In this report, we demonstrate two common processing steps that can be greatly accelerated with Ais: particle picking for subtomogram averaging, and generating many-feature segmentations of cellular architecture based on in situ tomography data.
 Featuring comprehensive annotation, segmentation, and rendering functionality, as well as an open repository for trained models at aiscryoet.org, we hope that Ais will help accelerate research and dissemination of data involving cryoET.

 ## Introduction